Annapurna (mountain range)

 The entire massif and surrounding area are protected within the 7629 km2 Annapurna Conservation Area, the first and largest conservation area in Nepal.
-The Annapurna Conservation Area is home to several world-class treks, including Annapurna Sanctuary and Annapurna Circuit.
+The Annapurna Conservation Area is home to several world-class treks, including the Annapurna Sanctuary and Annapurna Circuit.

 Historically, the Annapurna peaks have been among the world's most treacherous mountains to climb with the particular case of the extremely steep south face of Annapurna I Main – a wall of rock that rises 3,000 metres (9,800 feet) – making it one of the most difficult climbs in the world.
 By January 2022, there had been 365 summit ascents of Annapurna I Main, and 72 climbing fatalities for a fatality rate of just under 20 percent.

 Peaks

 The Annapurna massif contains six prominent peaks over 7200 m elevation:

 Climbing history

-Gangapurna was first climbed 6 May 1965, by a German expedition led by Günther Hauser, via the East Ridge.
+Gangapurna was first climbed on 6 May 1965, by a German expedition led by Günther Hauser, via the East Ridge.
 The summit party comprised 11 members of the expedition.

 Annapurna South (also known as Annapurna Dakshin, or Moditse) was first climbed in 1964 by a Japanese expedition, via the North Ridge.
 The summit party comprised S. Uyeo and Mingma Tsering.

 Hiunchuli (6,441 m/21,126 ft) is a satellite peak extending east from Annapurna South, Hiunchuli was first climbed in 1971 by an expedition led by U.S. Peace Corps Volunteer Craig Anderson.

 Mount Machhapuchchhre (6993 m), named after its resemblance to a fish-tail, is another important peak, though it just misses the 7,000 metre mark.
 Mount Machhapuchchhre and Hiunchuli are prominently visible from the valley of Pokhara.
-These peaks are the "gates" to the Annapurna Sanctuary leading to the south face of Annapurna I. Mount Machhapuchchhre was climbed in 1957 (except the final 50 metres for its local religious sanctity) by Wilfrid Noyce and A. D. M. Cox.
+These peaks are the "gates" to the Annapurna Sanctuary leading to the south face of Annapurna I. Mount Machhapuchchhre was climbed in 1957 (except for the final 50 metres for its local religious sanctity) by Wilfrid Noyce and A. D. M. Cox.
 Since then it has been off limits.